MauKMu/homework-1-noisy-planets-MauKMu/README.md

   - `shaderSpeed`: Choose how fast the shader animates.
 Lets you pause.
 (Disabled for "Cool Custom" shader)
   - `lavaBias`: As this increases, lava becomes more prominent (lava biome more likely to appear).
   - `plumeBias`: As this increases, lava plumes appear more often (Worley lava cells shrink).
-  - `edgeClarity`: As this increases, edges of Worley lava cells becomes sharper.
+  - `edgeClarity`: As this increases, edges of Worley lava cells becomes sharper (less blending with inner cell color).
   - `Light Position`: `lightX`,  `lightY`, and  `lightZ` determine the light's position.

+## Bonus Shaders

+- Both of these essentially replace the lava biome with a new biome.
+  - "Urban Planet": As mentioned above, a partial implementation of my idea of having an urban biome.
+Buildings are white and shiny, and have (mostly) straight wall.
+They look smoother with higher tessellation levels.
+  - "Magic Plumous Planet": While debugging, I tried coloring the lava with its normals, and though the result looked very interesting.
+Instead of lava pools, I like to think it's some sort of magic potion reservoir that would do weird things if you fell in it (not unlike Banjo-Tooie's transformation mechanic).

 ## External References